A Stupendous Story About My Day

 My physical therapist was as expected.
 Jeff is a really smart guy with strong opinions on just about everything.
 I'm a captive audience.
 I don't always agree with Jeff, but I've learned silence is golden when your dilapidated knees are in someone else's hands.
 Today Jeff sang out loud to all the songs that played on Sirius radio's 70s on 7.
 He told another patient that he really hated the Bee Gees he just couldn't take listening to falsetto voices all the time.
 I can't say I disagreed with that.
 Bono, he thought, was a sham.
 "Even though he raised a lot of money after Hurricane Sandy for New Jersey, he should have used his celebrity status to get on the government to help people."
 He went on, "after all, what FEMA and those insurance companies are doing is disgraceful."
 I'm not sure I agree with him on Bono.
 In fact, I kind of like Bono.
 But I think he really meant Bon Jovi, who I like as well.
 I do agree with him on FEMA and the insurance companies, however.

 Sidetrack!
 Keen to actually improve the outdated vibe for my current website.
-Thinking regarding the modern appearance of http://speedrivermoving.com?
-Really a savy moving company if wanted in the whole Ontario territory.
+Thinking regarding the modern appearance of https://monetlandscape.com?
+Really a brilliant flagstone driveway company in Burlington that cares if wanted in the whole Ontario territory.
 Write your feedback.
 Appreciated!

 After leaving Jeff, I made a quick stop at CVS to pick up my Plavix (a daily requirement after four heart procedures and seven cardiovascular stents), and ambien.
 I don't sleep well, so if I'm going to have a heart attack, I want to increase the odds that I'll go peacefully in my sleep.
 CVS was a snap, and if I was smart, I would have stopped there.
 But no, Debbie sent me to Shop Rite.